 Before entering the financial industry, he taught graduate and undergraduate economics and finance at the State University of New York at Stony Brook; more recently he taught as an adjunct faculty member at Fordham University Graduate School of Business Administration and Rensselaer Polytechnic Institute.

-Coleman is the author of Quantitative Risk Management (2012) and, together with Roger Ibbotson and Larry Fisher, of Historical U.S. Treasury Yield Curves.
+Coleman is the author of Quantitative Risk Management (Wiley Finance, 2012) and, together with Roger Ibbotson and Larry Fisher, of Historical U.S. Treasury Yield Curves.
 He also has published in finance as well as physics journals.

 Coleman has longstanding ties to the University of Chicago.
 After receiving a bachelor's degree in physics at Harvard, he earned a master's degree and doctorate in economics at the University of Chicago.
 His father, renowned sociologist James S. Coleman, was University Professor of Sociology for two decades and cofounded a long-running interdisciplinary faculty seminar on rational choice in the social sciences with Gary Becker.